 Psychobiological Approach to Couples Therapy (PACT)

-I am level two trained in PACT (Psychobiological Approach to Couples Therapy), developed by Dr. Stan Tatkin.
+I am level three trained in PACT (Psychobiological Approach to Couples Therapy), developed by Dr. Stan Tatkin.
 PACT is an integration of attachment theory, arousal regulation, and developmental neuroscience, and is guided by the principle of secure-functioning relationships.
 Regardless of one’s attachment history, a secure-functioning relationship is attainable.
 I help Couples learn how to create true mutuality, safety and security, justice, fairness, and win wins for both partners.

 PACT is a bottom-up approach, meaning the therapist focuses on moment-to-moment changes in the couple.
 Interventions are staged to help couples discover in real time how they are struggling and to experiment with different ways to interact and notice each other with safety and security in mind.

 All of my work is inspired and informed by my extensive and ongoing training in psychology, attachment theory, neuroscience and biology.
 Here's a brief description of each of these areas and how they are valuable in therapy:

 Attachment Theory helps us understand how early bonding experiences create a blueprint (for better or worse) for all our future primary adult relationships.
 My study in this area of psychology allows me to help you identify problems related to attachment and restore safety and security to a suffering self or relationship.